jacobfisher18/yntht/README.md

   ```
   pm2 start index.js --name yntht
   ```
+- Configure Nginx

 ## Upcoming

 #### Infrastructure To-Do's:
 - Get all of http, https, www, and apex domain working
 - Get a production database up and running
-- Automate the Nginx configuration
+- Automate the Node, pm2, and Nginx setup
-- Right now during a deployment the app goes down for a second, look into that; I think pm2 updates when the build directory is deleted and then there's no frontend to serve
 - Dockerize the app and use ECR as outlined here: https://www.reddit.com/r/devops/comments/81fgmi/terraform_docker_ecr_ecs/
 - Automate deployments with CircleCI